Here you will find a wide range of offers at the best prices.

-The word “Amazon” can conjure up fearsome images in even the most intrepid travelers, but we’re here to say that the Ecuadorian Amazon is one of the user-friendly places to explore in this last untamed miracle of nature – the Amazon jungle.
+The word “Amazon” can conjure up fearsome images in even the most intrepid travelers, but we’re here to say that Ecuador is one of the user-friendly places for exploring the last untamed miracle of nature – the Amazon jungle.

-Access to the jungle is a short 30-minute flight from the capitol city of Quito, or a very manageable 3½ hours overland.
-Small rivers and tributaries, which are the headwaters for the mighty Amazon, spill down the Andes over magnificent falls as you descend from “Volcano Avenue” deep into the Ecuadorian rainforest.
+Access to the jungle is a short 25-minute flight from the capital city of Quito, or a very manageable 4½ hours overland.
+Small rivers and tributaries, which are the headwaters for the mighty Amazon river, spill down the Andes over magnificent falls as you descend from “Volcano Avenue” deep into Ecuador's Amazonian Jungle.

 Imagine sitting out in the evening as the sun goes down over the forest canopy, while sipping a glass of wine in the open air, as the creatures of the forest begin their nightly serenade to the beat of a tropical shower…

-In the jungles of the Ecuadorian Amazon there are over 100 species of trees per acre, more than five times what one would find in the temperate forests of North America or Europe, where it´s rare indeed to find more than 20 species per acre.
+In the forests of Ecuador's Amazonian jungle there are over 100 species of trees per acre, more than five times what one would find in the temperate forests of North America or Europe, where it´s rare indeed to find more than 20 species per acre.
 The Amazon’s labyrinth of rivers, lakes, streams and marshlands are home to more than 250 types of amphibians and reptiles and over 600 species of fish.

-On a visit to the Amazon jungle, days are filled with as much or as little activity as your curiosity and energy dictate, whether you choose jungles hikes, bird-watching, piranha fishing, photo safaris, cultural visits or the navigating of rivers by canoe, balsa rafts, kayaks or inner-tubes.
+On a visit to Ecuador's Amazonian jungle, days are filled with as much or as little activity as your curiosity and energy dictate, whether you choose jungles hikes, bird-watching, piranha fishing, photo safaris, cultural visits or the navigating of rivers by canoe, balsa rafts, kayaks or inner-tubes.

 Nighttime in the jungle hosts myriad experiences exclusive to these moonlit hours: bird-watching at dusk as the fireflies dance amongst the trees, or a leisurely down-river float in a dugout canoe, with lazy paddles directing your experience through pristine landscapes, or stargazing and enjoying the equatorially unique view of both the Southern and Northern hemispheres’ million stars, un-changed by the lights of civilization.
 A favorite for adventurous travelers is a flashlight safari in search of some of the jungles more timid, nocturnal occupants: caimans, spiders, snakes and toads – to name just a few.